creachadair/snapback/README.md

 # Settings for tarsnap.
 You won't usually need to change these from the default
 # unless you are using different settings for snapback runs.
 tool: "path to tarsnap"      # default: uses $PATH
-keyFile: "path to key file"  # default: uses tarsnap settings
+keyfile: "path to key file"  # default: uses tarsnap settings

 # Where backups should be started from by default.
 The default is $HOME.
-workDir: "directory path"
+workdir: "directory path"

 # Enable verbose logging output.
 The default is false.
 verbose: true